jspresso/jspresso-ce-doc/generated/AbstractActionContextAware.md

  same type (i.e. 2 frontend actions or 2 backend actions).
 Using this scheme helps keeping layer dependencies clear.
-Of course, this dual chaining mechanism is completely recursive thus allowing to compose small (generic) actions into larger composite ones and promoting reusability.
+Of course, this dual chaining mechanism is completely recursive thus allowing to compose small (generic) actions into larger composite ones and promoting reuse.
  <p>
  Actions execute on a context (an arbitrary map of objects keyed by "well-known" character strings) that is initialized by the controller when